The Benefits of Two-Way Radios vs Cell Phones

 Instant Push-to-Talk Calling

 Radios provide instant calling at the touch of a button, also called Push-to-Talk (PTT).
 This is critical in emergency situations when every second counts.
-Cell phones can require entering a password, launching a calling app, opening a contact list, and finding the contact to call; all of which require several navigation steps, in addition to waiting for the phone to ring to be answered.
+Cell phones can require entering a password, launching a calling app, opening a contact list, and finding the contact to call; all of which requires several navigation steps, in addition to waiting for the phone to ring to be answered.

 Group Calls and Individual Calls

 Two-way radios also have the capability to instantly call pre-defined groups of coworkers.
 This is useful when sharing information within departments, or with administration and management.
-For example, if there is suspicious activity at a store, or a hospital, or a job site, an employee can alert security and administration to investigate the situation.
+For example, if there is suspicious activity at a store, or a hospital, or job site, an employee can alert security and administration to investigate the situation.
 Group calls can also be initiated by dispatchers who need to give a select group of workers instructions.

 Working conditions are often in noisy environments such as industrial facilities, manufacturing floors, construction sites, and live concerts.
 If you have ever tried to talk on a cell phone in a noisy environment, you know how the ambient noise makes it very difficult to hear and be heard.

-Two-way radios feature real-time noise cancellation technology that filters out the background noise, so it is easy for the person at the other end to hear your call.
+Two-way radios feature real-time noise cancellation technology that filter out the background noise, so it is easy for the person at the other end to hear your call.
 In addition, two-way radios feature high-volume loudspeakers so the caller can hear in the noisy environment.

 Two-way radio systems offer instant connectivity with the press of a button.
 This feature is vital in emergencies or hazardous environments in which instructions and information must be relayed quickly.
 Cell phones are limited in this area because of the time taken by the device to connect to the network and for the network to establish a connection to another user.
 Additionally, remote workers may be outside of cell phone coverage.

 Two-way radios also feature dedicated emergency buttons that enable workers to send immediate emergency alarms to other radios, groups of radios, and dispatchers.
-If a worker is injured or in an emergency situation, other workers can be quickly notified without even having to call them.
+If worker is injured or in an emergency situation, other workers can be quickly notified without even having to call them.

 Radios can be configured to automatically initiate emergency calls with features like Lone Worker and Man Down.
-Radios with integrated GPS can enable dispatch to locate remote workers in an emergency and utilize Geo-Fencing to notify workers when they are entering hazardous areas.
+Radios with integrated GPS can enable dispatch to locate remote workers in an emergency and utilize Geo Fencing to notify workers when they are entering hazardous areas.

 Mobile radios are available for vehicles and provide safe and lawful communications inside work vehicles.
 Handheld two-way radios are available with dash-mounting kits and handheld Bluetooth microphones for in-vehicle use.